monu1804/UberDataAnalysis/README.md

 analysis and expand the area of study.
 As a result, I made distinct columns for the year, month, and day of the trip.
 These columns were then utilized to determine the data's monthly trend.
 Also included a column for trip revenue, which was used to determine total revenue and average revenue.
-The revenue consisted of various components like: